AshyIsMe/aaronash.com.au/src/documents/posts/helloworldhaskell.html.md

 ```

 We make a new directory hello-haskell and then run `stack new` within it.
-Stack creates a template project named after directory.
+Stack creates a template project named after the directory.
 ```bash
 $ ls -R
 LICENSE             Setup.hs            app                 hello-haskell.cabal src                 stack.yaml          test